Child With Colorful Hands

 Boys Running

-Disabled children and young people need foster carers for the same reasons as any child in need of alternative care.
+Children and young people with a disability need foster carers for the same reasons as any child in need of alternative care.
 They may also be more vulnerable to abuse, particularly if they have limited communication skills.
-Some disabled children and young people may have an Education, Health and Care (EHC) Plan, which may include respite care to give the family and the child or young person a short break.

 Pexels Photo 5247758

-All looked after children and young people face potential barriers to achieving their potential: a disabled child faces multiple barriers.
+All children and young people can face potential barriers to achieving their potential: children with a disability can face multiple barriers.
 For them to succeed, their foster carer needs to use a range of positive communication and advocacy skills to speak up for them and make sure their legal rights are understood and enforced.
-If a foster carer needs help in advocating for a looked after child then contact the child’s responsible local authority advocacy service, or speak to the child’s social worker.
+If a foster carer needs help to find an advocate for a child, then contact the child’s responsible local authority advocacy service, or speak to the child's social worker.

 Pexels Photo 6182099

-Foster carers caring for disabled children and young people will need to provide the support they need to reach their full potential.
-This will often mean working with other professionals such as paediatric consultants, community nurses, speech and language therapists, occupational therapists.
+Foster carers caring for a child or young person with a disability will need to provide the support they need to reach their full potential.
+This will often mean working with other professionals such as paediatric consultants, community nurses, speech and language therapists, or occupational therapists.
 In some cases, they may be liaising with professionals for any required adaptations to the foster home.

-The Independent Reviewing Officer (IRO) is responsible for ensuring the local authority carry out their duty in the care planning for the disabled child or young person.
-To ensure there is a EHC plan in place and to ensure all the requirements for the young person are met by the care plan including the financial and funding needs of the placement.
+The Independent Reviewing Officer (IRO) is responsible for ensuring the local authority carry out their duty in the care planning, to ensure there is an EHC plan in place and to ensure all the requirements for the young person are met by the care plan including financial and funding needs.

 Blowing Bubbles